Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Libya and from Milan.
+I'm losing my edge to the kids from Kazakhstan and from Philadelphia.

 But I was there.